wissem01chiha/MATLAB/README.md

-# MATLAB Repository
+#  Control Systems Repository

-This is a MATLAB package that provides a set of tools for analyzing and identifying control systems.
+Control Systems : a git repository that provides a collection of tools for analyzing control systems.
 The package includes functions for designing and analyzing feedback control systems, as well as tools for identifying the parameters of unknown systems based on input-output data.

 # Features